MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/04-manage-topics.md

     ![Screenshot of the message updated to include the Name variable.](../media/message-updated-name-variable.png)

-    > **Note**: The message should be updated to include the *Name* variable from the message node before it, and should look similar to the screenshot below.
+    > **Note**: The message should be updated to include the *Name* variable from the prior node, and should look similar to the screenshot above.

 1. Select **Save**.